karttur/geoimagine02-docs/_posts/2021/2021-03-10-blog-COPDEM-Process-Chain.markdown

 ## Process chain

 The process chain is available at [Kartturs GitHub account]() and also found under the <span class= 'button'>Hide/show</span> button below.
 The process chain is an ordinary text file linking to a series of <span class='file'>json</span> files.
 Empty rows and rows starting with a "#" are ignored.
 When called from karttur's GeoImagine Framework, the processes of each json file are sequentially run.
-The structure of the json files and the commands are summarised in the post [#]#().
+The structure of the json files and the commands are summarised in the post [_Not yet done_]#().

 <button id= "toggleprocesschain" onclick="hiddencode('processchain')">Hide/Show Process chain</button>